Kurento/kurento/source/tutorials/node/tutorial-helloworld.rst

 JavaScript engines including browsers and Node.js.

 This *hello world* demo is one of the simplest web application you can create with Kurento.
-The following picture shows an screenshot of this demo running:
+The following picture shows a screenshot of this demo running:

 .. figure:: ../../images/kurento-java-tutorial-1-helloworld-screenshot.png
    :align:   center